 Procedure For Forecasting Revenues.
 Revenues are forecast by the legislature in adopting a budget and by the executive branch in proposing a budget and tracking performance through the year and for other planning purposes.
 Revenue forecasting incorporates a blend of econometric modeling and economic advice obtained from an array of expert sources.
-Some of these major sources include: "Blue Chip Economic Indicators," which is a compilation of the consensus forecast for major national economic indicators from the top 50 economic and financial institutions and IHS Global Inc., a nationally recognized econometric forecasting firm.
+Some of these major sources include: "Blue Chip Economic Indicators," which is a compilation of the consensus forecast for major national economic indicators from the top 50 economic and financial institutions and S&P Global, a nationally recognized financial and econometric forecasting firm.